Steven Sperber: Research

 In his doctoral thesis (1975) under Dwork, Sperber developed the p-adic cohomology for the family of multiple (n-variable) Kloosterman sums defined over a finite field of characteristic p.
 In particular, he related these sums to certain classical confluent hypergeometric differential equations.
-This relationship generalized the study due to Dwork, linking the one variable Kloosterman sums and it's arithmetic properties to the p-adic Bessel function.
+This relationship generalized the study due to Dwork, linking the one variable Kloosterman sums and its arithmetic properties to the p-adic Bessel function.
 The arithmetic information that Sperber's work produced included determining the degree of the associated L-function, proving a functional equation, and determining the precise p-adic size of the roots (or poles, depending on the parity of n) of the L-function.

 From this work forward, Sperber's work focused on arithmetic properties of exponential sums and the study of p-adic differential equations.
 In a joint work with Sibuya, he studied power series solutions of an algebraic differential equation having coefficients in a number field.
 Their result showed that such series solutions have a nontrivial radius of convergence for any non-Archimedean valuation of the number field.

-Sperber's work with Adolphson has extended over a half-century.
+Sperber's work with Alan Adolphson has extended over a half-century.
 Together, they studied the L-functions associated with non-degenerate toric exponential sums over a finite field of characteristic p using p-adic cohomology.
 In the non-degenerate case, they were able to establish the vanishing of all but middle dimensional p-adic cohomology.
 From this, they extended the work to the cases of smooth projective hypersurfaces and complete intersections defined over a finite field, obtaining similar results in these cases for the interesting factor of their zeta functions.
 For exponential sums, they expressed the degree of the L-function (or its reciprocal) given in terms of the volume of the Newton polyhedron of the argument of the exponential sum.
 They also established that the Newton polygon of the L-function lies over its Hodge polygon, and proved the purity of roots in simplicial cases.

 In related work, Adolphson and Sperber derived general results even without the hypothesis of non-degeneracy.
 They obtained estimates for the degree as a rational function and for total degree of the associated L-function for a toric exponential sum, using the p-adic method developed by Bombieri.
 They also derived (1987) estimates for the divisibility of the exponential sum by powers of p.
 These results were then extended to estimate the divisibility by powers of p of the number of solutions in a finite field of characteristics p of a finite system of polynomial equations defined over such a field.
 These results were a refinement and generalization of the Chevalley-Warning theorem.